top of page

 Madrichimot is the gender-neutral plural Hebrew word for "educational guide."
 At Malkhut, we see our teachers as guides and fonts of knowledge to aid in your child's exploration of their Jewish identity.
 Each teacher chooses the appropriate form that feels true for them - madrich (male), madricha (female), madricheh (gender-neutral).
 To learn more about our use of gender-neutral Hebrew, visit the Nonbinary Hebrew Project.

-Stephen Figurasmith (Malkhut & Me and Music Madricheh
+Tkiya (Malkhut & Me and Music Madricheh)

 Marina Bardash Nebro (Anafim Madricha)